-Frequency/Timing of Data Acquisition: As often as order and shipment transactions flow to ARTMIS, at least daily.
+Frequency/Timing of Data Acquisition: Registration data is updated on an ad hoc basis, usually annual or at the time of RFx events.
+Delivery data is updated as often as order transactions flow to ARTMIS, at least daily.

 Estimated Cost of Data Acquisition: Minimal; data to be collected by GHSC-PSM staff.
-Responsible Individual(s) at the Project: Source team, commodity procurement managers, Deliver/Return team, and M&E team.
+Responsible Individual(s) at the Project: GHSC-PSM M&E team; GHSC-PSM TO2 and TO3 procurement teams

-Presentation of Data: Review of Data: Quarterly

-Reporting of Data: Quarterly
+Presentation of Data: Review of Data: Quarterly Reporting of Data: Quarterly